andrezwicky/imgui/docs/FAQ.md

 MyTexture* texture = (MyTexture*)(intptr_t)pcmd->GetTexID();
 MyEngineBindTexture2D(texture);
 ```
-Once you understand this design you will understand that loading image files and turning them into displayable textures is not within the scope of Dear ImGui.
+Once you understand this design, you will understand that loading image files and turning them into displayable textures is not within the scope of Dear ImGui.
-This is by design and is actually a good thing, because it means your code has full control over your data types and how you display them.
+This is by design and is a good thing because it means your code has full control over your data types and how you display them.
-If you want to display an image file (e.g. PNG file) into the screen, please refer to documentation and tutorials for the graphics API you are using.
+If you want to display an image file (e.g. PNG file) on the screen, please refer to documentation and tutorials for the graphics API you are using.

 Refer to [Image Loading and Displaying Examples](https://github.com/ocornut/imgui/wiki/Image-Loading-and-Displaying-Examples) on the [Wiki](https://github.com/ocornut/imgui/wiki) to find simplified examples for loading textures with OpenGL, DirectX9 and DirectX11.